bootdotdev/blog/content/devops/devops-vs-cloud-engineers.md

   - /img/800/cloudspacestation.png.webp
 ---

 The deeper you get into the tech sphere, the more unintelligible the job titles seem to be.
 Plus, the same title at different companies often encompasses different responsibilities.
-Ask twenty data scientists what they do and you’ll get twenty different answers.
+Ask twenty data scientists what they do and you'll get twenty different answers.

-"DevOps Engineers" and "Cloud Engineers" are two jobs that *sound* very similar, but they’re quite distinct.
-Like many jobs in the tech space, there’s some overlap between them, but there’s a reason that DevOps Engineer and Cloud Engineer are separate job roles.
+"DevOps Engineers" and "Cloud Engineers" are two jobs that *sound* very similar, but they're quite distinct.
+Like many jobs in the tech space, there's some overlap between them, but there's a reason that DevOps Engineer and Cloud Engineer are separate job roles.

 DevOps stands for *Dev*elopment and *Op*erations Engineer.
-The “cloud” in cloud engineering refers to the cloud-based architecture many modern companies rely on for operations.
+The "cloud" in cloud engineering refers to the cloud-based architecture many modern companies rely on for operations.

-Let’s break down some key similarities, differences, and career prospects for each role.
+Let's break down some key similarities, differences, and career prospects for each role.

 ## What is the difference between a DevOps Engineer and a cloud Engineer?

 *To put it simply, the difference between a DevOps engineer vs a cloud engineer is that cloud engineers are essentially DevOps engineers who specialize in cloud infrastructure products like Azure, AWS, GC, Kubernetes, and Docker.*

 There is very little daylight between the two roles.
-Review just a few job descriptions and you’ll quickly realize that cloud engineers are often just cloud-based DevOps engineers.
+Review just a few job descriptions and you'll quickly realize that cloud engineers are often just cloud-based DevOps engineers.
 A cloud engineer will specialize in their deep knowledge of cloud technologies (AWS, GC, MSFT azure), but both roles deal with deployments, live sites, and health metrics of systems.

-That said, it’s actually hard to find a DevOps engineering role that *doesn’t* use some kind of cloud-based technology.
+That said, it's actually hard to find a DevOps engineering role that *doesn't* use some kind of cloud-based technology.

 The real difference between the non-cloud DevOps and normal DevOps is specific to the kind of product these roles are helping develop.

 For example, a product like Microsoft Word is *not* a cloud product.
 Desktop apps don't (primarily) run in the cloud.
 Logs emitted (directly) in the cloud.
-There’s no need for DevOps engineers who deal with deploying client-side code to be as deeply knowledgeable about cloud-based back-end technology.
+There's no need for DevOps engineers who deal with deploying client-side code to be as deeply knowledgeable about cloud-based back-end technology.
 A product like Google Drive, meanwhile, is 100% cloud-based.
 They need DevOps and cloud engineers to push out new versions, store all of your files, push/pull updates to your files from various devices, etc.

 {{< cta1 >}}

 ## Six key differences between DevOps Engineers vs cloud Engineers

-Now that you’ve got a rough sense of the difference between DevOps engineers and cloud engineers, let’s break down some more distinct differences in these roles.
+Now that you've got a rough sense of the difference between DevOps engineers and cloud engineers, let's break down some more distinct differences in these roles.

 We'll look at: